Ocram83/SOAUtils/README.md

 Up to now I am working on a script that check that the configuration plan attached to a composite application deployment package is not faulty, and that the current project configutation is in general correct.

-It follows the help screenshot of the script, it's in italian I will translate it soon...
+It follows the help screenshot of the script

 ## HELP